bernardohenz/synt_noise_GANs/noiseGAN_newer_pytorch/README.md

 ### Testing our models
+- The models used in the manuscript reports were trained in PyTorch 0.3.1, for replicating the results, please check [this directory](../noiseGAN).

-- Our trained models were trained in PyTorch 0.3.1.
-For newer versions, we are retraining the models.
-We provide one [trained model](https://drive.google.com/file/d/1INIqDRjVP1n0fvz8T8F55IvGc1znXv_G/).
-Please download and extract it to checkpoints, or run the following batch:
+- We couldn't load the checkpoints from PyTorch 0.3.1 into newer version, thus, we have trained new models (following the same training strategy.
+If you wish, you can download these [trained models](https://drive.google.com/file/d/1INIqDRjVP1n0fvz8T8F55IvGc1znXv_G/) and extract them to checkpoints; or run the following batch:
 ```bash
 bash ./download_trained_models.sh
 ```

-This model can be tested by:
+The following code take one of the trained models for generating noise for some sample images:
 ```
 python generate_noise.py --dataroot_A ./sample_imgs/SIDD_N_S6_clean --dataroot_B None --name SIDD_cleanTo3200_S6_new_pytorch --model test --dataset_mode single --no_dropout --crop_size 256
 ```

-**Disclaimer:** The trained models provided for this implementation are not the same used for the manuscript reports.
-Please check the implementation using PyTorch 0.3.1 if you wish to replicate our results.